 The belief is that changing levels of female hormones during pregnancy could encourage the recurrence of breast cancer.
 However, there is no data to show that this is so.
 Some doctors will advise you to wait one or two years after completion of treatment before attempting to conceive.
 Nevertheless, do discuss with your doctor before planning to conceive.

 Some women do better cosmetically with a mastectomy than with the removal of just the lump, since breast reconstruction is now available using tissue expanders or skin flaps.
 Your surgeon will be able to advise if you are suitable for breast reconstruction.
+The Singapore Cancer Society has a Reach to Recovery Programme that provides physical, cosmetic, post-operative and psychological support.
+The volunteer is usually a female who has undergone a mastectomy.

 Radiation exposure from modern mammogram equipment is believed to be safe.